Latent Guided Sampling for Combinatorial Optimization: Experiments

-The average performance of each method is reported in Table \ref{tab:results_TSP} (TSP) and Table \ref{tab:results_CVRP} (CVRP), both with and without the augmentation trick of \cite{kwon2020pomo}.
+The average performance of each method on TSP and CVRP, where the gap to the best known solution is defined in \eqref{app:eq:gap}, is reported in Table \ref{tab:results_TSP_CVRP}, while the results with the augmentation trick of \citet{kwon2020pomo} are presented in Tables \ref{tab:results_TSP} and \ref{tab:results_CVRP}.
 Overall, our approach achieves state-of-the-art performance across most settings.
-For the TSP, our method produces near-optimal solutions even without augmentation, and consistently reaches optimality when the augmentation trick is applied.
-Moreover, it consistently outperforms other methods on out-of-distribution instances.
-Latent-space-based models trained via RL (ours and COMPASS) outperform other baselines, underscoring the effectiveness of leveraging a learned latent representation to capture solution diversity without relying on problem-specific tricks.
+For the TSP, our method produces near-optimal solutions and consistently reaches optimality when the augmentation trick is applied (Table \ref{tab:results_TSP}), while also outperforming other methods on out-of-distribution instances.
+Latent space models trained via RL (ours and COMPASS) outperform other baselines, highlighting the effectiveness of learned latent representations for capturing solution diversity.
 Importantly, our method surpasses COMPASS in all TSP settings.
-Although EAS achieves reasonable performance, it is considerably more computationally expensive, as it requires gradient computation at every iteration.
+Although EAS achieves reasonable performance, it is considerably more expensive due to gradient computations at each iteration.
+For the CVRP, our model again outperforms all baselines, including both COMPASS and EAS.
+Furthermore, our method also surpasses LKH3 on instances with $n=100$ and $n=125$, and remains the only learning-based model that outperforms LKH3.

-For the CVRP without augmentation, our model again outperforms all baselines, including both COMPASS and EAS.
-It also surpasses the performance of LKH-3 on the instances with $n=100$ and $n=125$.
-When augmentation is applied, performance improves further.
-However, for $n=150$, EAS outperforms our method, likely due to the reduced number of latent samples imposed by the computational budget.
-In this case, exploring the latent space effectively may require a higher sample count.
-We note that, when solving one instance at a time (thus relaxing the budget constraint), our model can achieve even stronger performance under augmentation.
-In summary, our method achieves the best results across all TSP settings and remains the top performer on CVRP in most cases.
-While COMPASS is the closest competitor for TSP, EAS performs more strongly than COMPASS on CVRP, but still falls short of our method in most settings.
+Our method also consistently outperforms both generalization-boosting methods (ELG, CNF) on TSP and CVRP.
+While each improves upon POMO, both still fall short of our approach.
+Their benefits are more pronounced under the stricter inference budgets of their original works; with our slightly larger budget, their advantage diminishes.
+In summary, our method achieves the best results across all TSP and CVRP settings and remains the top performer.
+While COMPASS is the closest competitor for TSP, EAS performs more strongly than COMPASS on CVRP, but still falls short of our method.

+We compare the proposed cost-weighted loss to the POPPY loss of \citet{grinsztajn2023winner}.
+As shown in Table~\ref{tab:comparison_loss}, our loss yields slightly better results, though the gap remains small because our sufficiently large inference-time budget tends to mitigate differences induced by the training objective.
+We further evaluate deterministic and stochastic latent variable models in Table~\ref{tab:comparison_deterministic}, and compare our instance-conditioned model with its instance-independent variant in Table~\ref{tab:comparison_independent}.
+These results highlight the importance of using a stochastic, instance-conditioned latent model.